pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 });
 ~~~

 Once you have your boilerplate set up, you’ll generally use jQuery to operate on selections of DOM elements.
-You select the elements you want to operate on by passing jQuery a selector (this is a string that will be parsed by Sizzle).
+You select the elements you want to operate on by passing jQuery a *selector*, which is a string that will be parsed by Sizzle.

 ## Sizzle